-Run 32-bit Programs on 64-bit Windows
+Install 32-bit Programs on 64-bit Windows

-When you install the 32-bit application on 64-bit based OS, it creates a separate folder in root drive, called ‘Program Files (x86)’ and copy the all files required to run the program.
-So next time when you open the 32-bit program it accesses the executable program file from Program Files (x86) folder and runs without any issue with 64-bit Windows 7.
+The Windows OS has two different ‘Program Files’ folders to handle the application versions.
+When you install the 32-bit application on a 64-bit-based OS, it gets installed inside the ‘Program Files (x86)’ and copies all files required to run the program.
+So next time when you open the 32-bit program, it accesses the executable program file from the Program Files (x86) folder and works without any issue in Windows 7 64-bit.

-Also, 32-bit programs system files are installed into C:\ \WINDOWS\ \SysWOW64,
+Also, 32-bit program system files are installed into C:\ \WINDOWS\ \SysWOW64.

-and registry keys are placed under HKEY_LOCAL_MACHINE\ \Software\ \WOW6432Node of 32-bit programs.
+Registry keys are placed under HKEY_LOCAL_MACHINE\ \Software\ \WOW6432Node of 32-bit programs.

 How to Identify the Version of the Program (64 or 32-bit) in Windows